Direct Party and Representative Voting (DPR)

 DPR Voting in practice

-DPR Voting has some special features that make elected MPs uniquely accountable to their constituents.
+DPR Voting has some special features that make elected MPs specially accountable to their constituents.

 An MP standing as a candidate at the General election can be held accountable because the MP cannot depend on his or her party allegiance for re-election